Urigo/graphql-modules/docs/getting-started.md

 `GraphQLApp` manages your module, GraphQL schema, resolvers, context building and the communication between your modules.

 So now you have a ready-to-use `GraphQLApp` instance.
 Go ahead and create your first `GraphQLModule`.

+Now it's time to implement the schema resolvers and connect it to some data.